sern-handler/handler/README.md

 * Support for discord.js v14 and all interactions
 * Hybrid commands
-* lightweight and customizable
+* Lightweight and customizable
 * ESM, CommonJS and TypeScript support
-* A powerful cli and awesome community-made plugins
+* A powerful CLI and awesome community-made plugins

 ## 👶 Basic Usage